appleboy/gorush/README.md

 ### Request body

-Request body must has a notifications array.
+The Request body must have a notifications array.
 The following is a parameter table for each notification.

 | name                    | type         | description                                                                                       | required | note                                                          |
 |-------------------------|--------------|---------------------------------------------------------------------------------------------------|----------|---------------------------------------------------------------|